MicrosoftDocs/Hololens/hololens/hololens-update-hololens.md

 > [!NOTE]
 > Going back to an earlier version deletes your personal files and settings.

 Additionally, if you would like to stay on your currently installed release, you can also manually [pause updates](hololens-updates.md#pause-updates-via-device).
+This will give the Engineering Team time to fix the issue.

 ## Go back to a previous version - HoloLens (1st Gen)